csabapalfi/javascript-patterns/05-object-creation.md

 * no real way to do it in ES5
 * just naming convention: all caps, and also worth making sure they're static
 * ```const``` keyword coming in ES6

+## chaining

+* methods (that may not have a meaningful return value) returning this
+* allows calling methods in a chain in a single expression
+* pros: save some typing, more concise, small and focused methods
+* cons: may get a bit harder to debug - lot happening on a single line
+* JQuery uses it